-On its 180th day online, Resistbot crossed the 1,000,000 user milestone.
-Until now I’ve written little about it.
+On its 180th day online, Resistbot crossed the 1,000,000-user milestone.
+Until now, I’ve written little about it.
 The flurry of press coverage, most of it unintentional, just after launch mostly told the what of the story with little of the why.
-There’s a lot more to the ‘bot than faxes, and there’s a team of people that have been working to make it much more every single day since launch.
+There’s a lot more to the ‘bot than faxes, and a team of people has been working to make it much more every single day since launch.

 The Problem: Voices Weren’t Getting Through

-Resistbot itself was born of a simple frustration: Eric Ries, who literally wrote the book on the lean startup, couldn’t reach his officials by phone.
-Not surprising—there’s two Senators for 38 million Californians.
+Resistbot itself was born of a simple frustration: Eric Ries, who wrote the book on the lean startup, couldn’t reach his officials by phone.
+Not surprisingly—there are two Senators for 38 million Californians.
 Jon Tester (Montana) has the same number of Legislative Correspondents as Barbara Boxer (California).
 House offices are capped at 18 staffers, usually leaving about 8–10 in D.C and spreading the remainder to local offices.
-If the voices of the resistance are constricted into a few staffers over a business day, there’s no way we’re going to all be heard, and the lobbyists in D.C. will take our places instead.
-I’ve been building civic technology for about 7 years, so once I recovered from the election, and looked around, having lost my belief in apps, I thought about something lighter-weight and easier—a little chat bot to nudge folks to make calls and take actions.
-I was fortunate to talk to my friend Catherine Bracy at just the right time.
-She pointed me to Eric who told her he was building a chat bot himself.
-He found every other app or website so difficult and slow to use that he actually started faxing, and thought about building a bot around it.
-We reconciled our visions and things moved quickly.
-Twilio offered support and our first volunteers, and Eric designed the prototype: a bot that would behave like a game, introducing users to civic engagement slowly, where first you learn the basics, and then build on those to become more powerful over time.
+If the voices of the resistance are constricted into a few staffers over a business day, there’s no way we’ll all be heard, and the lobbyists in D.C. will take our places instead.
+I’ve been building civic technology for about 7 years, so once I recovered from the election, and looked around, having lost my belief in apps, I thought about something lighter-weight and easier—a little chatbot to nudge folks to make calls and take action.
+I was fortunate to talk to Catherine Bracy at the right time.
+She pointed me to Eric, who told her he was building a chatbot himself.
+He found every other app or website so difficult and slow to use that he actually started faxing and thought about building a bot around it.
+We reconciled our visions, and things moved quickly.
+Twilio offered support and our first volunteers; and Eric designed the prototype: a bot that would behave like a game, introducing users to civic engagement slowly, where first you learn the basics and then build on those to become more powerful over time.

-The hope of designing it this way was so more people would actually fall in love with the product, and continue to use it.
+The hope of designing it this way was so more people would fall in love with the product and continue to use it.
 There’s been no lack of tools to contact Congress, but did any become habits or popular enough among ordinary citizens?
-We didn’t think so, so we wanted to try something different based on product principles that had proven effective in achieving both of these in other types of products.
+We didn’t think so, so we wanted to try something different based on product principles that had proven effective in achieving these in other products.

 The Minimum Viable Product

 The first conversation with the bot produced just a fax to both Senators: it grabbed a name, zip, the message, and it was done in a minute or two.
-Subsequent days would ask for a user’s full address in order to write the U.S. House as well, then allow for individual message targeting, and so forth.
-Simplicity on day one was crucial, and balancing how much we were asking of people vs. the benefit they were receiving.
-Asking for too much from users or having too many complex options would have turned people off before they got through anything, but a visual artifact of a real fax in 2 minutes was delightful for the user, and they understood that they had created something real with the bot.
+Subsequent days would ask for a user’s full address to write the U.S. House, then allow for individual message targeting, and so forth.
+Simplicity on day one was crucial, balancing how much we asked of people vs. the benefit they were receiving.
+Asking for too much from users or having too many complex options would have turned people off before they got through anything.
+Still, a visual artifact of a real fax in 2 minutes was delightful for the user, and they understood that they had created something real with the bot.
 Folks wanted to show these off so much they went through the trouble of taking their fax images, erasing their information, and posting to social media, without us prompting or making it easy.

-Without a great first time user experience, that was both simple and rewarding, nothing else we wanted to accomplish would happen.
-A lot of the time, folks don’t know who to write, or who their officials are.
-And even if you’re sophisticated enough to know these things, legislation often goes through a reconciliation process where it’s considered by both chambers.
-If you wrote your Senators, did you contact your representative about the corresponding house bill, too?
+Without a great first-time user experience, that was simple and rewarding, nothing else we wanted to accomplish would happen.
+Often, folks don’t know who to write or who their officials are.
+And even if you’re sophisticated enough to know these things, legislation often goes through a reconciliation process where both chambers consider it.
+If you wrote your Senators, did you also contact your representative about the corresponding house bill?
 Why should this matter?
-You care about an issue, and you should be able to express this clearly and plainly to the people you’re paying to represent your interests.
+You care about an issue and should be able to express this clearly and plainly to the people you’re paying to represent your interests.
 It should not be difficult to do.

-The goal of Resistbot was never to send as many faxes as possible or to spam Congress, although we did want citizens to be heard and listened to, it was to get people engaged on a regular basis.
-Whether writing, or another civic action.
+The goal of Resistbot was never to send as many faxes as possible or to spam Congress; although we did want citizens to be heard and listened to, it was to get people engaged regularly.
+Whether writing or another civic action.
 I wrote this as our initial positioning statement:

-For ordinary citizens who are frustrated with their elected officials, Resistbot is a chat bot that provides a simple and effective way to lobby.
-Unlike similar tools, we operate over SMS, there’s no app to download or web site to fumble with, and it’s as easy as texting a friend.
+For ordinary citizens frustrated with their elected officials, Resistbot is a chatbot that provides a simple and effective way to lobby.
+Unlike similar tools, we operate over SMS, there’s no app to download or website to fumble with, and it’s as easy as texting a friend.